What Truly Matters in Trajectory Prediction for Autonomous Driving?: Experimental Setup

-To demonstrate the alignment between the \summit{} simulator and the real world, we train and evaluate all selected motion prediction models on both the Argoverse dataset \cite{chang_argoverse_2019} and the Alignment dataset collected from the \summit{} simulator.
+To investigate the correlation between prediction accuracy and driving performance, we train all selected motion prediction models on the Alignment dataset collected from the \summit{} simulator.
 We collect 59,944 scenarios and separate them into two groups: 80\% training and 20\% validation.
 Each scenario consists of about 300 steps.
 Subsequently, it is filtered down to 50 steps by taking into account the number of agents and their occurrence frequency.
 The nearest three agents are randomly selected to be the \emph{interested agent} for prediction.

-\autoref{fig:alignment} illustrates the comparison of prediction performance between the Argoverse and Alignment datasets.
-The R-squared values of the four subplots are 0.798, 0.777, 0.855, and 0.844, respectively.
-These values indicate that the majority of variation can be explained by the linear relationship between the prediction performance in these two datasets.
-Furthermore, the p-values are all less than 0.01, providing strong support for the statistical significance of the alignment.
-The consistent results suggest that the Argoverse and Alignment datasets share similar underlying features.
-Therefore, the \summit{} simulator can be employed to evaluate real-world performances.

-In \autoref{section:5_experiment:dynamicADE}, we demonstrate the inadequacy of current static evaluation systems in reflecting driving performance, which can be attributed to their ignorance of the dynamics gap and the predictor's computational efficiency.
-In \autoref{sec:5_experiment:driving_performance}, we suggest assessing predictors by task-driven interactive evaluation metrics and providing the analysis.
+The data collection was conducted on a server equipped with an Intel(R) Xeon(R) Gold 5220 CPU.
+We use four NVIDIA GeForce RTX 2080 Ti to speed up the running.